mmmorris1975/yumgroup/README.md

 ------------

 #### platforms
 Any platform that supports installing packages via yum using yum groups.
+NOTE: Fedora 18 will work with the :install and :upgrade actions, however the :remove action may be flaky, and attempt to delete everything in the dependency tree (regardless of the value of the groupremove_leaf_only setting!)

 Usage
 -----